Hive-Systems/pyfair/docs/getting_started.rst

 we were able to calculate Risk for three simulations.
 The resulting Risk from these simulations is $10,512,018, $0, and $4,841,190.
-Now that we have conducted our simulation we've learned that with our estimates we can expect our Risk to be
+Now that we have conducted our simulation we've learned that with our estimates we can expect our Risk to have the following attributes:

- with our estimates, we ca

 +------------+-------------------------+
 | Risk Mean  | Risk Standard Deviation |